Sizing guidelines for Deep Security deployments vary by the scale of your network, hardware, and software.

 Event retention settings can be configured in the policy, the individual computer settings, or both.
 (See Policies, inheritance, and overrides.)

-The database sizes in the following tables are suggestions for use with the default settings for log and event retention (7 days).
-Follow these steps to estimate sizing for your database:
+The database sizes in the following tables are suggestions for use with the default settings for log and event retention.
+(See Log and event storage best practices.)
+To estimate sizing for your database:

 - Identify the security features you are enabling and the number of agents that you are deploying.